Skip to main content

 Eligible Roles Employees and students can create Cornell Zoom accounts.
 In some cases, the features available vary depending on the user’s role at the university.

-For help with Zoom, including live issues as an event is taking place, we recommend that you contact the vendor directly.
+For immediate help with Zoom, including live issues as an event is taking place, we recommend that you contact the Zoom Support page and open a chatbot session (see below for details).

 Policies Users of Cornell University’s IT resources are subject to local, state, and federal laws, as well as University IT policies.
 See Responsible Use of Information Technology Resources for what this means for you.